-Poonam appears in the Family Court and specialises in public law children cases where there are allegations of sexual abuse, non-accidental injuries, death of a parent.
-Poonam undertakes cases with an international element including forced marriage and child abduction cases.
+Poonam Bhari appears in the Family Court and specialises in public law children cases where there are allegations of sexual abuse, non-accidental injuries, death of a parent.
+Poonam undertakes cases with an international element including forced marriage, validity of a marriage and child abduction cases.

 Poonam acts for parents, children’s guardians, the Official Solicitor and local authorities in public law children cases.
 Poonam has represented clients with mental health and learning difficulties and clients from minority ethnic groups.